MarkoPaul0/hexibit/README.md

 ## Extending this project
 *Hexibit* has been designed so that 2 core aspects can easily be extended:
 1) Extending what type of data can be read by implementing the `IDataReader` interface.
 As of now, *hexibit* can read data from a hexadecimal string, or a file.
 One could imagine reading data from some other type of resources such as a network resource.
 2) Extending how the interpretation is outputed by implementing the `IConsolePrinter` interface.
 As of now, there is only one type of printer which simply prints interpretations in the form of a list.
-You can created any other implementation you like to print the interpretations any way you want.
+You can create any other implementation you like to print the interpretations any way you want.

 ## Licensing
 This project is licensed under [GPLv3](LICENSE).